 Your flooring withstands a lot during a day — drops, spills, furniture and light to heavy foot traffic.
 All laminate flooring is long-lasting and resistant to many types of damage, but some flooring is crafted to be more resilient than others to meet specific needs around a home or business.
 One way to determine whether your laminate flooring is tough enough for everyday use in your space is by noting its abrasion class rating.
 If you’re building a new home or relaying floor in an existing area, you need to become familiar with laminate class ratings to make the best choice for your needs.

-Abrasion class ratings — also known as AC ratings — is an industry-wide system of classifying laminate flooring by how durable it is.
 Laminate flooring is available in various styles, patterns, textures and colors, regardless of its AC rating.
 AC ratings are not meant to distinguish poor-quality flooring from high-quality flooring.
-Instead, they are an easy way to classify flooring into different categories so you can make a sound investment for your space.
+Instead, they are an easy way to classify laminate flooring into different categories so you can make a sound investment for your space.

 How Is Laminate Flooring Rated?

 The top layer of laminate flooring is called the “wear layer.”
 This is where the protective coating that keeps your floor free of moisture and stains is.
 Unbiased, third-party testers perform each AC rating wear test on this layer and classify laminate flooring into one of five categories.
-During the test, they use a variety of techniques and methods to intentionally wear down the protective coating on the wear layer and see how resistant and durable each piece of flooring is.
+During the test, they use a variety of techniques and methods to intentionally wear down the protective coating on the wear layer and see how resistant and durable each piece of flooring is to determine the laminate rating.

-What Are the Different AC Ratings for Laminate Flooring?
+What Are the Different Abrasion Class Ratings for Laminate Flooring?

 AC ratings apply to both residential and commercial flooring.
 Each of the five AC ratings is 60% higher than the rating before it.
-The five types of AC ratings for laminate flooring are:
+The five types of abrasion class ratings for laminate flooring are:

 - AC1: AC1 flooring is the lightest laminate class for moderate residential use.
 It is designed to withstand light foot traffic.